StaflSystems/staflversion/README.md

 ├── .flake8                        # Configuration for the linter
 ├── .coveragerc                    # Configuration for coverage reporting (coverage reports currently go nowhere from CI; codecov would be a nice improvement)
 ├── .pre-commit-config.yml         # Configuration for [pre-commit](https://pre-commit.com/)
-├── project_name                   # The main python package for the project │   ├── base.py                    # The base module for the project
-│   ├── __init__.py                # This tells Python that this is a package
+├── staflversion                   # The main python package for the project │   ├── base.py                    # The base module for the project │   ├── __init__.py                # This tells Python that this is a package
 │   ├── __main__.py                # The entry point for the project